 Fontaine-Gagnard is one of the finest traditional domaines in the Côte d’Or.
 A true specialist of Chassagne, the estate produces excellent wines that set the bar high for each vintage and reflect their wide range of grand terroirs.

 Plot was purchased by Celine's parents in the late 1990s.
 Great grandfather used to go to the wine competition in Paris with his Caillerets, which he considered it his best wine.
 In the 1970s, Burgundy wines were not well known, and producers start...

-Name comes from a Roman house or farm that existed in the middle ages.
+This wine's name comes from a Roman house or farm that existed in the middle ages.
 There was also a Roman path that went near the area.
-Highest elevation parcel that produces very small berries.
-Highest acidity of all the cuvées.
-Elegant wines with more floral...
+Fruit comes from the estate's highest elevation parcel and produces very small berries, which creates an elegant...

 Criots was named in 1919 because the owner wanted to give a new name to his south-facing, warmer parcel than Bâtard.
 The wine is shows a more elegant, charming style and is ready to drink sooner than the other Grand Crus.
 It is the only Grand Cru e...

 This wine's name comes from M Boudriot, who used to farm and make wines from Clos de la Boudriotte.
 This cuvée always has very high acidity.